-Licensing SQL Server 2017 in containers
+Licensing SQL Server 2019 in containers

-SQL Server 2017 introduces support for deployments on Linux and Docker platforms.
-This allows customers to not only choose their platform, but also to deploy SQL Server 2017 in containers using Docker container technology.
+SQL Server 2019 can be deployed on Linux and Docker platforms.
+This allows customers to not only choose their platform, but also to deploy SQL Server 2019 in containers using Docker container technology.

 Containers provide operating system level virtualization that allows multiple isolated applications to be run on a single system.
 Containers make it easy to enable: